tomas-light/cheap-di/packages/cheap-di/README.md

 service.doSome();
 ```

-To use stage 2 decorators you need to adjust your tsconfig.json like:
+To use stage 2 decorators, you need to adjust your tsconfig.json like this:
 ```json
 {
   "compilerOptions": {